 The average private-sector rent for a one-bedroom apartment in January 2017 was $906; for a two-bedroom, it was $1,039; for a three-bedroom, it was $1,211.
-By January 2021, rents for a one-bedroom apartment rose to $953; for a two-bedroom, it was $1,093; for a three-bedroom, it was $1,274.
-Most program participants’ reduced living costs will be a major economic stimulus; millions of Americans will have housing cost savings of several hundred dollars per month to spend elsewhere, including on better quality food.
-Also, the residents/owners will eventually spend most of the resulting wealth increase, which will increase employment to provide for the additional demand for services and goods.
+By January 2021, rent for a one-bedroom apartment rose to $953; for a two-bedroom, it was $1,093; for a three-bedroom, it was $1,274.
+Most program participants’ reduced living costs will be a major economic stimulus; millions of Americans will have housing cost savings of several hundred dollars per month to spend elsewhere, including on better-quality food.
+Also, the residents/owners will eventually spend most of the resulting wealth increase, further increasing employment to provide for the additional demand for services and goods.

 The first month, the principal portion of the average resident’s $195 part of the mortgage payment is $92.
 Each subsequent month this principal, or the amount that the resident’s equity increases, grows larger as the loan balance and interest decrease.
 If the resident-owner stays five years, their principal payment in the final month will be $104, and their accumulated equity will be $5,892.
 If the resident-owner stays the full 30 years, their principal payment in the final month will be $195, and their accumulated equity will be $49,407.
 This equity amount is not inflation-adjusted; however, residents are entitled to their principal payments being returned to them in real, inflation-adjusted dollars.

-Assuming an inflation rate of 2%, for residents who maintain today’s average income in the bottom quintile throughout their residency and stay in their apartment for 30-years, the inflation-adjusted total will be $65,148; the five-year total would be $6,184.
+Assuming an inflation rate of 2% (the average inflation rate from 2011 through 2021), for residents who maintain 2018’s average income in the bottom quintile throughout their residency and stay in their apartment for 30 years, the inflation-adjusted total will be $65,148; the five-year total would be $6,184.